Duke of Chandos

-The Dukedom of Chandos /ˈʃænˌdɒs, ˈʃɑːnˌdɒs/ was a title that has been created twice in the Peerage of England.
-First created as a barony by Edward III in 1337, its second creation in 1554 was due to the Brydges family's service to Mary I during Wyatt's rebellion, when she also gave them Sudeley Castle.
-The barony was elevated to a dukedom in 1719, and it finally fell into abeyance in 1789, after 452 years.
+The Dukedom of Chandos /ˈʃænˌdɒs, ˈʃɑːnˌdɒs/ was a title in the Peerage of Great Britain, named for a fief in Normandy.
+The Chandos peerage was first created as a barony by Edward III in 1337; its second creation in 1554 was due to the Brydges family's service to Mary I during Wyatt's rebellion, when she also gave them Sudeley Castle.
+The 9th Baron of the second creation was elevated to the dukedom in 1719, but after his grandson's death without male heirs, his titles all became extinct (the 1337 creation having previously become abeyant in 1602 upon the death of the 3rd Baron of the second creation without male issue).

 History

 A Robert de Chandos went to Ireland with King John in 1185.
 His son Roger in 1221 received licence to hold a fair at Fownhope in 1221.
-The son of this Roger, Robert de Chandos (d.
-1302) participated in the Welsh expedition of Edward I. The son of Robert, Roger de Chandos, served in the Scottish wars of Edward II and received a knighthood.
+The son of this Roger, another Robert de Chandos (d.
+1302), participated in the Welsh expedition of Edward I. The son of Robert, Roger de Chandos, served in the Scottish wars of Edward II and received a knighthood.
 In 1321, he was sheriff of Herefordshire.
 He was succeeded by Thomas de Chandos.

 Thomas was succeeded by his brother Roger de Chandos (Rogerus de Chaundos).
 Roger was made knight banneret by Edward III.
-It was this Roger who was summoned to parliament, and who was cited as Baron de Chandos between 1337 (11th year of Edward III) and 1355, counting as the first creation of the title.
+It was this Roger who was summoned to Parliament, and who was cited as Baron de Chandos between 1337 (11th year of Edward III) and 1355, counting as the first creation of the title.
 Roger was succeeded by his son Thomas, who was in turn succeeded by his son John.
-Neither of these were summoned to parliament, and are thus not named Baron Chandos explicitly, but counted as de jure 2nd and 3rd Barons Chandos, respectively.
+Neither of these were summoned to Parliament, and are thus not named Baron Chandos explicitly, but counted as de jure 2nd and 3rd Barons Chandos, respectively.
 John, who defended Hereford Castle against Owain Glyndŵr in 1403, died without issue in 1428.
-The Chandos estates in Herefordshire passed to the surviving daughter of John's sister Elizabeth, wife of Nicholas Mattesden, and eventually to his great nephew Giles Brugge, de jure 4th Baron Chandos (son of Edward Brugge and Alice de Berkeley whose mother was Margaret de Chandos).
+The Chandos estates in Herefordshire passed to the surviving daughter of John's sister Elizabeth, wife of Nicholas Mattesden, and eventually to his great nephew Giles Brugge, de jure 4th Baron Chandos (son of Edward Brugge and Alice de Berkeley, whose mother was Margaret de Chandos).
 He became father to Thomas Brugge, 5th Baron Chandos (d.
 1493).
 Thomas' son, Giles Brugge, 6th Baron Chandos (d.
-1511) held the office of High Sheriff of Gloucestershire for 1499.
+1511), held the office of High Sheriff of Gloucestershire for 1499.

 The son of Giles Brugge, John Brydges (d.
-1557), was summoned to parliament for Gloucestershire at some point before 1554.
-In 1554, he was given Sudeley Castle and created "Baron Chandos, of Sudeley in the county of Gloucester" by Queen Mary I, in the second creation of the title.
+1557), was summoned to Parliament for Gloucestershire at some point before 1554.
+In 1554, he was given Sudeley Castle and created Baron Chandos, of Sudeley in the county of Gloucester, by Queen Mary I, in the second creation of the title.